 Thanks to all your hard work on your resume and cover letter your foot is in the metaphorical door, but your rhetorical work is far from done.
 Now we need to prepare for the interview.

 Interviewers like to ask behavioral questions to figure out how you react to challenges.
 Be prepared to convince them of your skills by using the keywords you found during your Audience Analysis to prepare personal stories that show problems you faced, actions you took, and changes you effected.
 Not only will this exercise help with your interview, but it will help with crafting your cover letter or statement of intent.
 Each of the stories we share should be brief, engaging, and job related.
-Make a table of PAR stories (PAR stands for problem, action, result) like the one below, with column heading for key words, problem, action, and result.
-[Insert PAR table--pretty one made by graphic designer?
-Like they have in MCom text with our color scheme (page 8)]
+Make a table of PAR stories (problem, action, result) like the one below, with column heading for key words, problem, action, and result.

 Just like you’ll be adding experiences to your Master Resume, make sure to add to your PAR table throughout your career when you conquer a tough challenge.
 You’ll be instantly ready to prep for your next interview, cover letter, or statement of intent.
 Look over this sample PAR table.
 Read some of the example stories to get ideas.